Frequentist properties of Bayesian inequality tests: Examples

-Our example concerns concavity of a translog cost function in input prices.\footnote{The ``translog'' example on page 346 of \citet{Dufour1989} is even simpler but appears to ignore the fact that second derivatives are not invariant to log transformations.} With output $y$, input prices $\vecf{w}=(w_1,w_2,w_3)$, and total cost $C(y,\vecf{w})$, the translog model is
+Specifically, we test concavity of cost in input prices as follows.\footnote{The ``translog'' example on page 346 of \citet{Dufour1989} is even simpler but appears to ignore the fact that second derivatives are not invariant to log transformations.} With output $y$, input prices $\vecf{w}=(w_1,w_2,w_3)$, and total cost $C(y,\vecf{w})$, the translog model is

-Standard economic assumptions imply that $C(y,\vecf{w})$ is concave in $\vecf{w}$ \citep[as in][\S7.3]{Kreps1990}, which corresponds to the Hessian matrix (of $C$ with respect to $\vecf{w}$) being negative semidefinite (NSD), which in turn corresponds to all the Hessian's principal minors of order $p$ (for all $p=1,2,3$) having the same sign as $(-1)^p$ or zero.
+Standard economic assumptions imply that $C(y,\vecf{w})$ is concave in $\vecf{w}$ \citep[as in][\S7.3]{Kreps1990}, which corresponds to the Hessian matrix (of $C$ with respect to $\vecf{w}$) being negative semidefinite (NSD), which in turn corresponds to all the Hessian's principal minors of order $p$ (for all $p=1,2,3$) having the same sign as $(-1)^p$ or zero.\footnote{In some cases, only leading principal minors are required; see \citet{Mandy2018}.}

 For simplicity, we consider local concavity at the point $(1,1,1,1)$: